Minimum University Requirements

 No graduate credit will be allowed for extension courses that would not be accepted toward a master’s degree at the offering institution (e.g., University of California extension courses in the X300 or X400 series) unless specifically approved in advance by the major department/division/school and college concerned.

 Once an applicant has been admitted to a graduate degree program the minimum University requirements for admission to classified graduate standing are as follows:

 - Certification by the major department/division/school to the college graduate dean that all department/division/school admission requirements, procedures, and prerequisites have been completed.

-- Filing of a master’s degree study plan with the college graduate dean during the student’s first quarter of graduate enrollment at Cal State L.A.
+- Filing of a master’s degree study plan with the college graduate dean during the student’s first semester of graduate enrollment at Cal State L.A.
 The study plan must be approved by the principal graduate adviser and the major department/division/school.
 Any change in the study plan must be approved by the principal graduate adviser, the major department/division/school, and the college graduate dean before the completed courses are affected by the change.
 This includes courses in which a grade of Incomplete is received.
-Courses in which a grade of C- or lower was earned may not be removed from a Study Plan and these courses must be repeated with both grades contributing to the graduate point average.
+Courses in which a grade of C- or lower was earned may not be removed from a Study Plan and these courses must be repeated with both grades contributing to the graduate grade point average.